 Textile, Americana Print: It

 This is a Textile.
 It was designed by Kneeland (Ruzzie) Green and manufactured by Stehli Silk Corporation.
 It is dated 1925 and we acquired it in 1937.
-Its medium is medium: silk technique: printed by engraved roller label: silk printed by engraved roller.
+Its medium is silk and its technique is printed by engraved roller.
 It is a part of the Textiles department.

 Americana Prints was the brainchild of Kneeland “Ruzzie” Green, who designed It and a few other text-based patterns for the collection.
 As Art Director for Stehli Silks, Green saw firsthand the prevalence of uninspired, watered-down copies of French designs on the American silk market.
 That troublesome trend, and a trip to the 1925 Paris Exposition Internationale des Arts Décoratifs (in which the United States chose not to participate), seem to have inspired Green to put together a defiantly American collection.